 In 1991 HRH The Duchess of Gloucester became the first member of the Royal Family to be admitted to the Freedom and Livery of the Company.
 Mrs. Mary Butcher MBE, a former Trade Advisor, was admitted as Honorary Liveryman in 1994.
-Past Prime Warden Olivia Elton Barratt and former Clerks Andrew Gillett, Roger de Pilkyngton and Fiona Janczur are Honorary Liverymen.
+Former Clerks Andrew Gillett, Roger de Pilkyngton, Fiona Janczur and Sarah Sinclair are Honorary Liverymen.

 The Company has two Honorary Members, Raymond Porchet and Bunty Ball.
 Raymond was Zunftmeister of the Letzi Guild of Zurich.
 He was responsible, with PPW Norman Woolley, for forging the strong links between the Company and the Letzi Guild.
 Bunty Ball was awarded her honorary membership in recognition of her outstanding contribution to the art and craft of basketmaking and her continued support for the trade over many years.

 Bunty Ball - Honorary Member